Rokiis1/roadmap/tasks/testing/manualTesting/README.md

       - When the shopper clicks on the "Proceed to Checkout" button.
       - Then the shopper should be taken to the checkout page for payment and order confirmation.

+**Task 5: from 1, 2, 3, 4 taks all finded bugs or passed test in the demo pages and them add into jira**

+- **Example"

+**Issue ID:** LOGIN-001
+**Priority:** High
+**Status:** Open
+**Reported by:** Name
+**Reported data:** xxxxxxx

+- **Description:**
+The login funcionality.
+I found critical bug affects the user authentication process.
+The fallowing details outline the probelm:

+- **Steps to Reproduce:**
+1. Navigate to the agile platform login page.
+2. Enter valid user credentials (username and password)
+3. A succesful login should grant the user access to the platfrom.

+- **Actual Behavior:**
+Clicking the “Button“, the system fails to auth the user. the bug affects all user accounts and is not limited specific user or browser User are unable to access the platform.

+- **Additional Details:**
+Clearing browser cache and cookies does not resolve problem.

+- **Attachments:**
+Screenshoot of the error message or Link.

+- **Environment Details:**
+Browser[chrome, edge, firefox]
+Operation system: [linux, windows, iOS, android]

 -------------------------------------------------------------------------------------------------------

 # 3 Task Load Testing